03 Dec Staying Strong After Surgery/Immobilization

-Being stuck in a boot or cast after surgery is no excuse to not move.
-While it is imperative to protect the integrity of the surgical site and allow for proper tissue healing, we can still maintain the STRENGTH and RANGE OF MOTION of other more proximal and distal joints.
-This article will cover some of our favorite lower extremity exercises to do while “immobilized” or “non-weight bearing” and keep you staying strong after surgery.
+Being stuck in a boot or cast after an injury or surgery is no excuse to not move.
+It is actually quite the opposite, now is the time to take extra care of the rest of your body!
+While it is imperative to protect the integrity of the injury/surgical site and allow for proper tissue healing, we can still maintain the strength, range of motion, and health of muscles and joints above and below the area!
+This article will cover some of our favorite lower extremity exercises to do while “immobilized” or “non-weight bearing” to help keep you staying strong after surgery or an injury.
 As always, check with your orthopedic surgeon and/or physical therapist to determine which motions and exercise are the right ones for you!

-350g of muscle tissue is the size of your heart!!
+To put things into perspective, 350g of muscle tissue is the size of an average human heart!
 How crazy is that?!
-Immobilization, bedrest, and being non-weight bearing (not allowed to bear any weight on a given limb) are an absolute recipe for disaster to your bone, joint, and muscle integrity.
+Immobilization, bedrest, and being non-weight bearing (not allowed to bear any weight on a given limb) is an absolute recipe for disaster to your bone, joint, and muscle integrity.
 Typically with many foot/ankle surgeries, surgical precautions include a period of non-weight bearing for as long as 8 weeks.
 Even worse, some surgeons don’t even send their patients to physical therapy until 4-6 weeks after surgery.
 That’s over a month in which you’re losing precious muscle mass and your joints are getting stiffer.
+All too often we see the compensations the body has to make for these losses, causing abnormal movements or compensatory strategies throughout the rest of the body that can lead to other musculoskeletal issues!

-Tissue healing after an injury or a surgery is an important concept to understand.
+Tissue healing after an injury or surgery is an important concept to understand as it helps to set realistic expectations.
 Below in our article on tissue healing, you can learn all about this concept and how you can optimize recovery after an injury!

 Early Mobility After Surgery